arj03/ssb-new-format/README.md

 ## Performance

-These are some notes on the current js implementation for 100k messages:
+These are some notes on the current js implementation for 100k messages on my slow machine:

  - json stringify is 1.5s
  - validate is 60s